-Under the Region VII EPA Ambient Fish Tissue Monitoring Program (RAFTMP), the NDEQ, in association with its six-year rotating river basin monitoring schedule (see Figure 2), collects fish from state waters annually.
-The Region VII EPA laboratory in Kansas City, Kansas, analyzes samples for mercury, and the University of Iowa - Hygienic Laboratory in Iowa City, Iowa conducts the PCB analyses.
+Under the Region VII EPA Ambient Fish Tissue Monitoring Program (RAFTMP), the NDEE, in association with its six-year rotating river basin monitoring schedule (see Figure 2), collects fish from state waters annually.
+The Region VII EPA laboratory in Kansas City, Kansas, analyzes samples for mercury, and the University of Iowa - Hygienic Laboratory in Iowa City, Iowa conducts the PCB and analyses when necessary.